haiphamcoder/reporting-tool/README.md

-# CDP Reporting Tool
+# Reporting Tool

-A Customer Data Platform (CDP) reporting service that provides comprehensive reporting capabilities, user management, and social media data integration.
+A reporting tool that provides comprehensive reporting capabilities, user management, and social media data integration.
 This service is built using Spring Boot and follows a layered architecture pattern.

 ## Features